How did Jimmy Goldsmith build the third largest food company in Europe and become the fifth richest man in Britain?

 Goldsmith floated his interests as Cavenham Foods in 1965.
 The company employed 6,000 people and produced 15 percent of all toffee sold in Britain.
 Goldsmith intended to develop Cavenham into a food multinational along the lines of Unilever and Nestle.

 Goldsmith modernised Cavenham in order to render the business profitable.
 He installed a professional management team, with staff poached from blue chip consumer goods companies such as Procter & Gamble, Mars and Beechams.
 Six factories were immediately closed in order to leave five sites, which were modernised.
 Less popular product lines were discontinued, with marketing and research concentrated on the highest-selling products.
-Non-core assets, such as the Holland of Southport paper and plastics division, were divested.
+Non-core assets, such as the Holland paper and plastics division, were divested.

 Singleton & Cole of Birmingham, a tobacco wholesaler, was acquired for £1.4 million in 1966.
 The business had entered into difficulties after the large supermarket chains had established their own wholesale networks.
 The merged business was the largest confectionery and tobacco wholesaler in Britain.